FindMySchool LogoFindMySchool

 A Published Admission Number of 140 is set for Year 7 entry.
 Whether the school is oversubscribed can vary by year, and the Local Authority applies published oversubscription criteria if applications exceed places.

-In the available dataset, Attainment 8 is 29.2 compared with an England average of 45.9, and Progress 8 is -0.67.
-In the FindMySchool GCSE outcomes ranking, the school is ranked 3,787th in England and 13th in Rotherham.
+In the available results, Attainment 8 is 28.8, and Progress 8 is -0.67.
+In the FindMySchool GCSE academic outcomes ranking, the school is ranked 3,439th out of 3,895 schools in England and 13th in Rotherham.

-For admission to secondary school in 2026, the Local Authority booklet states the national closing date as 31 October 2025, with offers issued on 02 March 2026 in Rotherham.
+For admission to secondary school in September 2027, the Local Authority timetable states that the application round opens in July 2026, the closing date is 31 October 2026, and offers are issued on 1 March 2027 in Rotherham.

 The official inspection evidence describes most students as behaving well and reports bullying as rare, but it also identifies inconsistent challenge of low-level disruption and a high level of suspensions.
 Families should ask how classroom routines and sanctions are applied consistently across subjects.